Soft Cheeses Are Best for Candies

 - Cover in an airtight container and place in the refrigerator.

-You might want to divide this candy dough into section and use different flavorings and colorings.
+You might want to divide this candy dough into sections and use different flavorings and colorings.
 Reduce the original amount of vanilla to 1/2 tsp, but add 1/4 tsp additional flavoring for each section if you cut the dough into 1/4s.

 © 2008 Patty Inglish MS